 Pictured: 2019-2020 Young Artists String Quartet (left to right: violist Besnik Yzeiri, cellist Chenoa Orme-Stone, and violinists Gulia Gurevich and Kristina Tsanova).
 Photo by Zach Mendez.

 About the Young Artists String Quartet

-Quartet members receive tuition and fees (in state), plus $5,000 stipend.
+Quartet members receive tuition and fees (in state), plus generous stipend.

-- CD or live audition for the MM degree
+- CD or live audition for the Master of Music (MM) degree

 - GRE examination

 - Other details are outlined in the graduate application

 The quartet coaches with all members of the String Faculty, rotating on a per quarter basis.
 Two complete quartet concerts are given each year and participants are expected to participate in the Ensemble for Contemporary Music.

 Each quartet member will have private study with the appropriate faculty member and is expected to give at least one solo recital per academic year.